Cataracts at Medical Eye Center

 Toric Intraocular Lens Implants

-to distance vision.
+If you have astigmatism, your surgeon may recommend a Toric IOL, which helps restore clarity to distance vision.
 Correcting astigmatism once required tiny limbal relaxing incisions (LRIs) to be made in the cornea to change its shape.
 Now, Toric IOLs can replace the need for these incisions in patients with mild to moderate astigmatism.
 For those with higher levels of astigmatism, a combination of technologies may be used.
 Generally, these procedures reduce the thickness of your glasses at all distances, and may also reduce your reliance on glasses for distance vision.

 Cataract Surgery Costs and Payment Options